Carreau/ipython-wiki/Projects-using-IPython.md

 -   [NotebookCloud](https://notebookcloud.appspot.com) is a free and
     open source web service for creating and managing IPython Notebook servers on Amazon's EC2.

+-   [INotebook](https://github.com/tartavull/INotebook) is a desktop app
+    for directly opening .ipynb files